pedro-mass/BalanceTrackerV1/README.md

 ## ToDo
-- create form for +/-
 - include the logic for making this a transaction
 - skeleton for transactions list scene
 - wire up the transaction from firebase